Oregon State University

 James Osborne, PhD, Associate Professor.
 Wine microbiology with emphasis on malolactic fermentation and the microbial spoilage of wine; influence of various wine microorganisms on wine quality.
 541-737-6494. email@example.com

 Jae W. Park, PhD, Professor.
-Fish proteins; surimi processing and by-products utilization; surimi-based seafood products; functional and rheological properties of food additives; advanced food processing techniques.
+Fish proteins; surimi processing and by-products utilization including nano fish bone; functional and rheological properties of food additives; advanced food processing techniques.
 503-325-4531. firstname.lastname@example.org

 Michael H. Penner, PhD, Associate Professor.
 Bio-based processes for the conversion of plant-derived biomass to fermentable sugars for bio-product and biofuel production; mechanisms dictating rates of plant-derived biomass biodegradation; analytical approaches for the characterization of plant-derived biomass.
 541/737-6513. email@example.com

 Michael Qian, PhD, Professor.
-Flavor Chemistry.
-Characterization and analysis of odor and of aroma compounds, chemical and biological generation of aroma and flavor in beer and hops, wine and wine grapes, as well as dairy products and berry fruits; instrumental analysis of food components.
+Flavor Chemistry, Food Analysis, and Dairy Chemistry.
+Characterization of aroma compounds, chemical and biological generation in dairy, small fruits and wines.
+Instrumental analysis of food components.
 541-737-9114 firstname.lastname@example.org

 Andrew Ross, PhD, Professor.
 Fundamental and applied research of cereal grain components, wheat-based foods (noodles, artisan breads, food barley) and bio-products from cereal grain fractions.
 Located in the OSU Cereal Breeding & Cereal Genetics Program in the Crop and Soil Science Department.
 541-737-9149. email@example.com

 Neil Shay, Ph.D.
 Professor.
-Bioactive compounds in fruits and vegetables that impact human metabolism and disease conditions including atherosclerosis, obesity, and diabetes; investigations on the health benefits of grape and wine consumption; studies include the ability of bioactive compounds to lower blood cholesterol and triglyceride levels.
+Bioactive compounds in fruits and vegetables that impact human metabolism and disease conditions including atherosclerosis, obesity, and diabetes; investigations on the health benefits of pigmented fruits and wine consumption; studies include the ability of bioactive compounds to lower blood cholesterol and triglyceride levels, combat fatty liver disease, and improve blood glucose control.
 541.737.0685 Neil.firstname.lastname@example.org

 Thomas H. Shellhammer, PhD, Professor.
 Brewing research examines processing and raw material interactions on beer quality with a particular emphasis on hops and their contribution to beer flavor, foam and physical stability.
 Research studies often combine instrumental and sensory analyses.
 541-737-9308. email@example.com

 Yi-Cheng Su, PhD, Professor.
-Seafood microbiology and safety with a focus on improving quality, increasing shelf-life, and reducing bacterial contamination of seafood. firstname.lastname@example.org
+Seafood microbiology and safety with a focus on improving quality, extending shelf-life, and developing intervention strategies to reduce pathogen contamination of seafood. firstname.lastname@example.org

 Elizabeth Tomasino, Ph.D., Assistant Professor Enology.
 Relationships between wine sensory and chemical data; determination and importance of chiral aroma compounds in wine; differentiation of regional wine styles.
 541-737-4866. email@example.com